SolarForce L2M and L2C P60 Host Review, and Solarforce Drop-In Review

 Price

-The L2M is on sale now for $12 but is host only.
+The L2M is on sale now for $12, but it is host-only.
 The drop-in linked here is around $28, but sales are often available.
 So complete light for around $40.

 Short Review